 First, money-back guarantees.
 They both offer them, but in my (and others) experience – GoDaddy does 45-day, while InMotion offers a 90-day guarantee.

-Second, GoDaddy does not do backups.
-InMotion does free weekly backups which are available for free as well.
+Second, GoDaddy does not do free automated backups.
+InMotion does free automated backups which are available for free as well.
 Now – you should be doing your own website backups, so this should be moot.
 However, things happen (like hitting delete while backing things up…speaking from experience).
 So it’s always good to have a safety net – especially one that you don’t have to pay for.

 InMotion vs. GoDaddy on features?
 If you are only planning a couple websites or less, then InMotion wins by far.
 If you are going to need a good many separate websites (for clients, events, etc) – GoDaddy’s unlimited features on their Unlimited plan might be a better fit for you, though you should read on to the end for other, better alternatives than GoDaddy.